-From 207 B.C. to 939 A.D., the rule of several Chinese dynasties had a profound influence on the Vietnamese literature and language.
-As a result, the official Vietnamese language was originally written in Classical Chinese (chữ Nho) before the development of native Vietnamese script (chữ Nôm) and the adoption of the Latin alphabet (Quốc Ngữ).1
+From 207 BC to 939 AD, the rule of several Chinese dynasties had a profound influence on the Vietnamese culture and literature.
+As a result, the official Vietnamese language was written in Classical Chinese (chữ Nho) before the development of native Vietnamese script (chữ Nôm) and the adoption of the Latin alphabet (Quốc ngữ).1

-Starting in the ninth century, under the control of the Chinese, all government and official documents in Vietnam were written in Chinese ideographs called chữ Nho (scholars’ script), also referred to as chữ Hán (Han script).
-Even after Vietnam declared its independence in 939, chữ Nho was a common written language among scholars and in official papers until the beginning of the twentieth century.
-Today, chữ Nho is still used on calligraphic banners for special occasions such as festivals, funerals, Lunar New Year (Tết), and weddings.
-Although chữ Nho was held in high regard—because being chữ Nho literacy was the key to power, wealth, and prestige—Vietnamese scholars wanted to develop their own writing system very early on called chữ Nôm.2
+Under the control of the Chinese in the ninth century, Vietnam’s governmental documents were written in Chinese ideographs called chữ Nho (scholars’ script), also referred to as chữ Hán (Han script).
+Even after Vietnam declared its independence in 939, chữ Nho was the common written language in official papers until the beginning of the twentieth century.
+Chữ Nho is still used today in calligraphic banners for traditional occasions such as festivals, funerals, Lunar New Year (Tết), and weddings.
+Although chữ Nho was held in high regard—because being chữ Nho literacy was the key to power, wealth, and prestige—Vietnamese scholars wanted to develop their own writing system called chữ Nôm.2

-Chữ Nôm is a writing system in Vietnamese based on Chinese ideographs.
-Even though there is no known record of when the Vietnamese began creating a system to write their own language, chữ Nôm was well established by the eleventh century.
-Due to its complex use of Chinese characters to form Vietnamese phonemic values, chữ Nôm was much more difficult to learn.
-Only a few dozen Vietnamese around the world today can read chữ Nôm, and publications written in Nôm characters are rare.
-Only small samples were found in Quốc-âm Thi-Tập (Collected Poems in Native Words) written by Vietnam’s national hero Nguyễn Trãi (1389–1442) and the poetry of famed female poet Hồ Xuân Hương (1592–1788).3
+Chữ Nôm is the Vietnamese writing system based on Chinese ideographs.
+Even though there is no known record of when it was created, chữ Nôm was well established by the eleventh century.
+Due to its complex use of Chinese characters to form Vietnamese phonemic values, chữ Nôm was difficult to learn.
+As a result, only a few dozen Vietnamese around the world can read chữ Nôm today.
+Publications written in Nôm characters are also rare.
+Only small samples were found in Nguyễn Trãi’s Quốc-âm Thi-Tập (Collected Poems in Native Words) and Hồ Xuân Hương’s erotic-hidden poetry.3

-The Romanization of the Vietnamese writing system began in the seventeenth century when Catholic missionaries needed to transcribe religious texts for their new converts.
-As chữ Nôm was used only by the elite and privileged, the missionaries wanted to introduce religious texts to a broader population, including lower-class people who would not have been able to read Nôm ideographs.
+The Romanization of the Vietnamese writing system began in the seventeenth century when Catholic missionaries needed to transcribe scriptures for their new converts.
+As chữ Nôm was used only by the elite and the privileged, the missionaries wanted to introduce religious text to a broader population, including lower-class people who would not have been able to read Nôm ideographs.